Particular/docs.particular.net/nservicebus/sagas/analyzers.md

 * **Severity**: Warning, Error starting in NServiceBus version 8
 * **Example message**: A saga should not implement IHandleSagaNotFound, as this catch-all handler will handle messages where *any* saga is not found.
 Implement IHandleSagaNotFound on a separate class instead.

-A [saga not found handler](/nservicebus/sagas/saga-not-found.md) provides a way to deal with messages that are not allowed to start a saga but cannot find existing saga data.
+A ["saga not found" handler](/nservicebus/sagas/saga-not-found.md) provides a way to deal with messages that are not allowed to start a saga but cannot find existing saga data.

-Saga not found handlers operate on all saga messages within an endpoint, no matter which saga the message was originally bound for.
-This makes it misleading to implement `IHandleSagaNotFound` on a saga because it creates the impression that it will only handle not found messages for that _specific_ saga, which is false.
+"Saga not found" handlers operate on all saga messages within an endpoint, no matter which saga the message was originally bound for.
+So it is misleading to implement `IHandleSagaNotFound` on a saga because it creates the impression that it will only handle not found messages for that _specific_ saga, which is false.

 Instead, implement `IHandleSagaNotFound` on an independent class.